Skip to main content

 Discarding Clued Non-Trash Cards

-• If a player discards a known non-trash card, it promises someone else has the other copy.
+• If a player discards a known non-trash card, it promises that someone else has the other copy.

-• Like with prompts vs finesses, clued cards that match should first be considered.
+• Like with prompts vs finesses, clued cards that match should be considered first.
 (This is rare because Good Touch prohibits cluing both copies of the same card, but sometimes it happens due to a mistake or an awkward situation.)
 In this case, we call this move a Sarcastic Discard.
 Such a discard is useful because it resynchronizes the team, communicating the duplication to the other players and preventing potential confusion.

 • Otherwise, it promises the other copy in someone's Finesse Position.
 This is called either a Gentleman's Discard or Baton Discard, depending on whether the card is already playable or not.